pam-param-pam/I-Drive/README.md

 Main backend is made with 🐍 Python, Django, Daphne, Channels, Rest Framework 🐍 It's responsible for authenticating users and communicating with a database.
 It uses REST API to both serve & modify data.
-The main backend has more than 80 different endpoints.
+The main backend has more than 85 different endpoints.

 Backend uses websockets to communicate data changes to the clients.
-A list of all websocket events can be found in [here](https://github.com/pam-param-pam/I-Drive/blob/9700a6fb1ef982ae10a2f976f75e9ee8b74ee37e/backend/website/constants.py#L102-L119)

 It's also responsible for streaming files from Discord.
 It supports partial requests, streaming, in browser video/audio seeking, decryption.

-Thanks to a [custom zipFly](https://github.com/pam-param-pam/ZipFly) library it also supports streaming zip files "on the fly"
+Thanks to a [custom zipFly](https://github.com/pam-param-pam/ZipFly) library it also supports streaming zip files "on the fly".

 ### Database
-Postgres is currently used as a database
+Postgres is currently used as a database.

 ### Redis
 Redis is used as a fast in memory database for caching and message broker for celery.
-It also serves as a channel layer for django websockets
+It also serves as a channel layer for django websockets.
+It's also used as a global memory for all python processes to manage discord's ratelimits.

 ### Celery
 Asynchronous task queue for delegating long tasks like file deletion outside of HTTP call lifecycle.